Skip to content

 Real-Time Deepfake Detection for Zoom

-Your employees do not need to guess or assume if your they are being scammed during a Zoom phone call
+Your employees do not need to guess or assume if they are being scammed during a Zoom phone call

 img-consulting